Edward Joseph Byrne: Relations with the Irish State

 Byrne had generally cordial relations with the governments of both W. T. Cosgrave and Éamon de Valera, advising them on the issues of divorce and the constitution respectively.
 Unlike the other bishops - and in particular, unlike his eventual successor John Charles McQuaid who had already started corresponding with de Valera on this matter - he was prepared to agree to the omission of any specific reference to the Catholic Church in the 1937 constitution.
 While his pastorals from the 1920s and 1930s reveal some of the typical hierarchical concerns of the period, such as immodesty and evil literature, he was cautious in lending moral sanction to emergency legislation.

-He was afflicted with a wasting muscular disease through the 1930s, but remained as archbishop until his death in 1940, when he was succeeded by John Charles McQuaid.
+He was afflicted with a wasting muscular disease throughout the 1930s, but remained as archbishop until his death in 1940, when he was succeeded by John Charles McQuaid.

 He is buried in the vaults at the Pro-Cathedral.